Julian/cardboard/docs/rules/parts_of_a_card.rst

 Card Types

     a.
 The card types are artifact, creature, enchantment, instant, land, plane, planeswalker, scheme, sorcery, tribal, and vanguard.
-See section 3, Card Types.
+See section 3, :ref:`card-types`.
     b.
 Some objects have more than one card type (for example, an artifact creature).
 Such objects satisfy the criteria for any effect that applies to any of their card types.
     c.
 Tokens have card types even though they aren't cards.
 The same is true of copies of spells and copies of cards.